 Why not use that love I know you have for your kids and get in touch with them?

 And I know this too.
 Every child wants and needs both of their parents in their life.
-Deep down in their soul they love you.
-And love is the most powerful force on earth.
+Deep down in their soul your kids love you and love is the most powerful force on earth.
 It can repair any broken ties and heal every wound.
-And it can certainly reunite Fathers with their children.
+Love can reunite Fathers with their children.

 I know they miss you.
 I know they love you.